CreateUNSW/createunsw.com.au/__people/JoshuaSun.md

 He is currently the Admin Director of CREATE Project Iluminate and the Arc Delegate for CREATE.
 Feel free to stop him if you want to chat about anything project management, logistics, or anything really!
 He promises he won’t bite…

 <h4>Previous roles with CREATE</h4>
-2019 - Project Manager (Admin Team Director), Project Illuminate <br>
+2019 - Project Manager, Project Illuminate <br>
 2019 - Arc Delegate